- Brand name

 - have been prescribed DILAUDID-HP injection and you have not used any opioid medicine before.

-Do not use this medicine if the packaging is damaged or shows signs of tampering or if the solution in the ampoule or vial shows any visible signs of deterioration.
+Do not use this medicine if the packaging is damaged or shows signs of tampering or if the solution in the ampoule shows any visible signs of deterioration.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.